 - Beat 1 egg and use a pastry brush to brush the egg wash on top of the pie.
 This will help it get nice and golden brown.

 - Bake for 45 minutes.
 Or until the apples are softened and filling is bubbling.

 - Allow the pie to cool for at least 10 minutes before cutting into it.
-Serve warm, preferable with some vanilla ice cream!
+Serve warm, preferable with some vanilla ice cream or coconut cream!